-The assessment team shall determine corrective courses of action for irregularities that may or do occur during an assessment (e.g. the failure of a computerized records system).
+The assessment team shall determine corrective courses of action for irregularities that may or do occur during an assessment (such as the failure of a computerized records system).

-4.8 Initial Data Collection and Evaluation
+4.8 Initial data collection and evaluation

-Before the start of the assessment, the initial data collection shall be made.
+Before the start of the assessment, the initial data collection [see 4.7.1 a) and b)] shall be made.
 To expedite the process, precollection data are optional.